KHayes77/KHayes77.github.io/about.md

 ### Project 2: Risk Analysis of Colorado and Idaho
 ![Screenshot of project2](images/project2.png)
-A short description of this project.
-What problem did it solve?
-What did you learn?
 In this project I used python using pandas and numpy packages to analyze and sort the data.
 Then I created my own risk analysis function to calculate the amount of risk for a certain natural disaster in each state and compared them against each other.
 This was done to compare the two states risks for certain natural disasters.
 From this project I learned how to sort large datasets and pick out the information that is more important and useful.

 ---